Latest Research

 Various vagus nerve stimulation methods have been studied and researched.
 Activating the vagus nerve has shown to improve health outcomes and quality of life.

 Now we have a simple oral form solution.
 Phix contains MHE3™, a proprietary matured hops extract that stimulates the vagus nerve for up to 9 hours.
-For many decades nobody has been able to extract the MHE-3 molecules of alpha, beta and gamma at a concentration that gets the results we see with pHix.
-Phix contains matured hops molecules that are stabilized so it remain bioactive and efficacious.
+For many decades nobody has been able to extract the MHE molecules of alpha, beta and gamma forms at a concentration that gets the results we see with pHix.
+Phix contains matured hops molecules that are stabilized so it remains bioactive and efficacious.
 It is the simplest solution to activating the vagus nerve naturally.
 Phix is a plant based, revolutionary, stimulant free, tasteless liquid that can be added to any beverage.
 It is suitable for adults and children.

 National Library of Medicine, June 2023